Know Your Rights as a Renter in New Zealand

 Leaving a Period Tenancy Agreement

-For period tenancy agreements (agreements running for an unspecified amount of time), the landlord must give 90 days’ notice.
-However, in some circumstances, the landlord must give 42 days’ notice and state the reason for giving you this notice to leave in writing with the property address, the date you are required to move out, and it needs to be signed by you.
+For ending period tenancy agreements (agreements running for an unspecified amount of time), the landlord must give 90 days’ notice depending on the reason.
+However, in some circumstances, the landlord must give 63 days’ notice and state the reason for giving you this notice to leave in writing with the property address, the date you are required to move out, and it needs to be signed by you.
 These circumstances include:

 Ending a Fixed Term Tenancy Agreement